cdrchops/serinda/README.md

 		- for selection of books to map citations
 		- either digital or print books
 		- tracks the "director box" hand gestures  ![[box-shape-made-out-of-hands-CXNDM7.jpg|100]]

-### TODO List
-- update installs so that numpy doesn't break
-- set a setting so that you can say whether or not you have a raspberry pi - that way Rasspy can or can't be used
--

 ### Research Items
 - https://voice2json.org/sentences.html
 - https://www.jovo.tech/